 Brain damage may be repaired using nootropics depending on the length, severity and type of damage.

-Brain aging can be caused by out of control free radicals in the brain.
+Brain aging can be caused by out of control free radicals in your brain.
 This is called oxidative stress.
 Free radicals damage brain cells (neurons).
-Some nootropics that boost choline in the brain may help prevent this damage.
+Some nootropics that boost choline in your brain may help prevent this damage.
 One study showed Noopept can assist in repairing oxidative damage.[xii]

-Low levels of BDNF has been linked to many diseases including Alzheimer’s, accelerated aging, obesity, depression and schizophrenia.
+Low levels of BDNF have been linked to many diseases including Alzheimer’s, accelerated aging, obesity, depression and schizophrenia.

-Earlier we talked about nootropics used to improve blood flow to your brain which can affect BDNF.
+Earlier I talked about nootropics used to improve blood flow to your brain which can affect BDNF.
 You can also boost BDNF through High Intensity exercise,[xiii] and intermittent fasting or caloric restriction.[xiv]

-To learn more about how each nootropic works in your brain, use the search function on Nootropics Expert.
-Or go to the List of Nootropics and scroll through the Table of Contents which will take you to each nootropic.
+To learn more about how each nootropic works in your brain, use the search function here on Nootropics Expert®.
+Or go to The Big List of Nootropics and scroll through the Table of Contents which will take you to each nootropic.
 And a link to its dedicated page.